tocchan/guildhall/mp2/c29/assignments/a04/README.md

     - [ ] Impulse uses force to apply an instant change in velocity
         - `delta_velocity = impulse * inverse_mass`
     - [ ] Ignore `worldPos` for now, it is there for when we apply rotational forces
-- [ ] Make sure your game creates polygons as `STATIC` by default, and discs create as `DYNAMIC` by default

 ------